If you’re new to work boots I understand why you might ask yourself what’s the difference between work boots and logger boots. If any!

 A logger boot is a safety work boot that’s designed specifically for people working in industries where EXTRA traction is needed.

 These types of work boots have a raised heel and quite deep treads to avoid getting stuck when working in poor weather conditions or walking through soft ground.
+Also, a very distinctive feature of the logger boots is that the soles have spikes to avoid slips and falls whilst walking on tree logs and wild nature in general.

 What is different about logger boots then?